-The Loss flag is used to create alternate flows to measure the packet loss by switching value of the Loss flag every N-th packet or at certain time intervals.
+The Loss flag is used to create alternate flows to measure the packet loss by switching the value of the Loss flag every N-th packet or at specified time intervals.
 Delay metrics MAY be calculated with the alternate flow using any of the following methods:

-- o First/Last Packet Delay calculation: whenever the marking, i.e. value of Loss flag, changes a component of the SFC can store the timestamp of the first/last packet of the block.
-The timestamp can be compared with the timestamp of the packet that arrived in the same order through a monitoring point at downstream component of the SFC to compute packet delay.
-Because timestamps collected based on order of arrival this method is sensitive to packet loss and re-ordering of packets - o Average Packet Delay calculation: an average delay is calculated by considering the average arrival time of the packets within a single block.
+- o First/Last Packet Delay calculation: whenever the marking, i.e., the value of Loss flag, changes a component of the SFC can store the timestamp of the first/last packet of the block.
+The timestamp can be compared with the timestamp of the packet that arrived in the same order through a monitoring point at a downstream component of the SFC to compute packet delay.
+Because timestamps collected based on order of arrival, this method is sensitive to packet loss and re-ordering of packets - o Average Packet Delay calculation: an average delay is calculated by considering the average arrival time of the packets within a single block.
 A component of the SFC may collect timestamps for each packet received within a single block.
 Average of the timestamp is the sum of all the timestamps divided by the total number of packets received.
-Then difference between averages calculated at two monitoring points is the average packet delay on that segment.
+Then the difference between averages calculated at two monitoring points is the average packet delay on that segment.
 This method is robust to out of order packets and also to packet loss (only a small error is introduced).
-This method only provides single metric for the duration of the block and it doesn't give the minimum and maximum delay values.
-This limitation could be overcome by reducing the duration of the block by means of an highly optimized implementation of the method.
+This method only provides a single metric for the duration of the block, and it doesn't give the minimum and maximum delay values.
+Highly optimized implementation of the method can reduce the duration of the block and thus overcome the limitation.